lbryio/lbry-sec/faq.md

 - Follow #helplbrysavecrypto on social media and [@lbrycom](https://twitter.com/lbrycom) on twitter.
 - Updates will be posted to the [@lbry](https://odysee.com/@lbry) channel on LBRY.
-- Make [helplbrysavecrypto.com](https://helplbrysavecrypto.com/) your homepage (or check it regularly).
 - Subscribe for updates below 👇